Clinician's Trauma Update Online

 The National Center for PTSD produces the PTSD Research Quarterly newsletter.
 Each issue contains a review article written by guest experts on a specific topic related to PTSD and has a selective bibliography with abstracts and a supplementary list of annotated citations.

-This series, anchored by Scott Simon, deals with the unique issues facing veterans.
-Recent segments have highlighted the strain on the current health care system to meet the needs of returning veterans and an interview with Lt.
+This archived series, anchored by Scott Simon, deals with the unique issues facing veterans.
+Segments have highlighted the strain on the current health care system to meet the needs of returning veterans as well as an interview with Lt.
 Commander Pam Wall, a Jonas Scholar and psychiatric nurse.